Q-annnnn/Machine_learning_2/README.md

 # USTH_Machine_learning_2
-All of the projects that I did last year in the course AI/ML2 at USTH
+All of the projects that I and my friend Trung did last year in the course AI/ML2 at USTH